nitpickity/tacky/README.md

 In both of these cases, what we do here is a slight abuse of the LEB128 (varint) encoding. we allocate a fixed width place-holder length up front. once the message writer drops, it goes back to that place in the buffer and writes the correct length. (see the Tack module in this lib for detail). this makes the length field 2-3 bytes longer.

-for packed fields transparent to to users, the generated API takes care of it. encoding packed varints this way is also vastly faster than the iterate-twice approach commontly used (almost twice as fast). note that currently this limits the length of a single packed field to 16kb. if you need longer, use the lower-level writer API to configure this.
+for packed fields transparent to to users, the generated API takes care of it. encoding packed varints this way is also vastly faster than the iterate-twice approach commontly used (almost twice as fast, for obvious reasons). note that currently this limits the length of a single packed field to 16kb. if you need longer, use the lower-level writer API to configure this.

 for message-type fields,the generated API is closure based, to hide this detail from users.